 – 7.5″ wide × 7″ height

-Usually determinate and dwarf tomato varieties best suit for containers.
+Usually, determinate and dwarf tomato varieties are best suited for containers.
 On the other side, indeterminate tomatoes best perform in the ground.
-However, you can grow any type of tomatoes in the pot based on the container shape and sizes.
+However, you can grow any tomato in the pot based on the container’s shape and size.

 Potting Size for Dwarf Tomatoes

 Dwarf tomatoes are mainly container varieties.
-They can grow 6-18″ tall and need the comparatively smaller size of the container.
+They can grow 6-18″ tall and need a comparatively smaller container size.

 Dwarf Tomato Plants Height | Dimension of Containers Width × Height | Standard Container Size |